Registering an Out-of-State Vehicle in New York

 Step-by-step process

-- 2Obtain the out-of-state title (properly assigned to you, if purchased).
+- 1Obtain the out-of-state title (properly assigned to you if purchased).

 Common mistakes to avoid

-- ✗Forgetting to update your driver's license to the new state (usually required within 30–60 days of moving).
+- ✗Forgetting to update your driver's license to New York.

 Official links